Drives

 - Click the Create new drive button in the top panel.

-- In the pop-up, enter the drive name, format, team, optional project, optional drive owner, realm, capacity and type.
+- In the pop-up, enter the drive name, capacity, format, drive owner, team, optional project, optional drive owner, team, project, realm and type.

 - Click Create.